koechlm/Inventor-Material-Library-Sample/README.md

 Note - You will need to read and accept the disclaimer to extract the package content.

 Version Information:
+2020.0.1 - Updated Material Properties for POM/Delrin150
-Initial Release for Inventor 2020
+2020.0.0 - Initial Release for Inventor 2020

 Sincerely,